Screaming Into Silence (a story)

 Allerton was miffed that we left, he always was—because those boring lectures of his were so important—but we didn’t care.
 It was Christmas and there were snowflakes in the air.
 I tried to catch one with my tongue, and you laughed at me.

-(Oh, how I miss that laugh, James, I miss your silly laugh and that lopsided grin you’d get whenever I was angry at you.
-But I could never stay upset for long and you knew it.)
+Oh, how I miss that laugh, James, I miss your silly laugh and that lopsided grin you’d get whenever I was angry at you.
+But I could never stay upset for long and you knew it.

 That was when I realised I loved you—when I pushed you down and you dragged me with you onto the ground, and you looked at me with snow in your hair and laughter in your eyes.
-“Isn’t this grand?” you shouted, and I responded by pelting you with snowballs.
+“Isn’t this grand?” you shouted, and I responded by pelting you with snow.

 Wasn’t it grand?

-All I want is to pretend like you’re not gone, you’re not out of reach, and we can still talk and laugh like we used to.
+James, James, all I want is to pretend like you’re not gone, you’re not out of reach, and we can still talk and laugh like we used to.

 Goodbye, goodbye, James—talk to you tomorrow, like we always used to say.